twolivesleft/Codea4-Docs/_sources/types/image.rst.txt

       :param format: The format of the volume image
       :type format: image format

-   .. lua:staticmethod:: read(key): image
+   .. lua:staticmethod:: read(key)

       :param key: The asset key to load

-   .. lua:staticmethod:: save(key, image): image
+   .. lua:staticmethod:: save(key, image)

       :param key: The asset key to save the image to
       :type key: assetKey